storybookjs/react-native/MIGRATION.md

 Here are some of the other improvements:

 - New storage option that lets you choose what storage solution you want to use (async storage/mmkv etc).
+- Support for main.ts
 - Dynamic imports enabled by the unstable_useRequireContext option in metro config.
-  - you only need to generate your requires file when main.js changes.
+  - you only need to generate your requires file when main.ts changes.
 - Error boundaries for stories so your app shouldn't crash when a story throws an error.
 - Improved markdown renderer for notes addon.
 - Simpler setup for auto args.